Freqently answered questions

 What amenities do you have?

-We have a locker room where you can change and store your belonging during class.
-We also have showers and soap if you are going somewhere or returning to work after class.
+We have a Men's and Women's locker room where you can change and store your belonging during class.
+We also have showers and soap if you are going somewhere or returning to work after a class.

 What's up with the heat?